 And all of the above is very much a theoretical average.
 Everything depends on how hard you push that accelerator pedal, if you are travelling up hills, or down hills, if you have regenerative braking turned on, if you are using air conditioning, or heating, if you have a large load, how much charge you have in your battery before you leave, how low you are prepared to discharge, etc, etc.

-Another important factor is air temperature – the chemical reaction that creates the energy in your battery is less efficient in cold conditions.
+Another important factor is air temperature – the chemical reaction that occurs in your battery is less efficient in cold conditions.
 Your EV will have a longer range in summer than in winter!

 With the above in mind, consider the figures in the table below as a rough guide only….